Leading Self, Leading Systems

 What to expect?

-- Practices to bring together diverse stakeholders and rapidly generate a rich picture of the whole system.
+- Practices to bring together diverse groups of stakeholders, take down the ‘walls’ of misunderstanding and miscommunication, and rapidly generate a rich, shared picture of the whole system.

 - Generate greater awareness and choice in how you lead yourself and the systems of which you are a part.